 University Mediated Didactic Curriculum

 The university mediated didactic experiences will be offered through online and onsite formats at Texas Woman’s University and the University of Texas Medical Branch at Galveston.
 They are scheduled on an academic calendar, concurrent with the clinical experiences.
-The resident will be enrolled in three independent study hours per semester-summer, fall and spring.
+The resident will be enrolled in two to three independent study courses per residency year.
 It will progress from the foundational and clinical sciences to critical inquiry and evidence based practice and culminates in the completion of a research project.

 The required courses include: